cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a little-endian 48-byte string.
 This function can fail if the input does not represent a Scalar in the range \[0, `G.Order()` - 1\].
-  - Scalar(i): Implemented by converting two byte unsigned integer (uint16) `i` to a 48-byte, little-endian byte string, with the 2 least significant bytes set by the 2 little-endian bytes of the uint16, and the remaining bytes set to zero (0), and parsing the 48-byte buffer with DeserializeScalar()
+  - ConvertIntToScalar(i): Implemented by converting unsigned integer `i` to a 48-byte, little-endian byte string, with the least significant bytes set by the 48 little-endian bytes of the unsigned integer, and the remaining bytes set to zero (0), and parsing the 48-byte buffer with DeserializeScalar()

 - Hash (`H`): SHAKE256, and Nh = 114.